brunoparga/fave-jobs-react/README.md

 Following the same reasoning of not using things unless absolutely necessary, I am not (yet...) installing two packages I usually use, `redux-form` and `connected-react-router`.

-I will be organizing the Redux action/reducer logic into [ducks](https://github.com/erikras/ducks-modular-redux) for the first time.
+I have organized the Redux action/reducer logic into [ducks](https://github.com/erikras/ducks-modular-redux) for the first time.
+In hindsight, I should have used [duck folders](https://www.freecodecamp.org/news/scaling-your-redux-app-with-ducks-6115955638be/) instead of duck files.

 ### Functions and hooks